About the SPP Master’s Program

 Learning Outcomes

-Graduates of the MS-SPP program will be able to be able to:
+Graduates of the M.S.-SPP program will be able to be able to:

 - Evaluate the predominant theories and emergent trends within the discipline of sport and performance psychology